Modelling Hub

 Capacity Expansion Model

-An optimisation model that forecasts generators will be built over the forecast horizon
+An optimisation model that forecasts which generators will be built over the forecast horizon

 The capacity expansion model estimates future investment decisions by minimising total system cost subject to demand, reliability, and policy constraints.